LokiLuciferase/cookiecutter-pypackage/README.rst

 Cookiecutter PyPackage
 ======================

-Personal fork of cookiecutter-pypackage with nicer docs.
+Personal fork of cookiecutter-pypackage: nicer docs and some tweaks.